Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares

-Gamma-ray emission during Long-Duration Gamma-Ray Flare (LDGRF) events is thought to be caused mainly by $>$ 300 MeV protons interacting with the ambient plasma at or near the photosphere.
-Prolonged durations of the gamma-ray emission have prompted the suggestion that the source of the energetic protons is acceleration at a CME-driven shock, followed by particle back-precipitation onto the solar atmosphere over extended times.
-We study the latter phenomenon by means of test particle simulations, which allow us to investigate the effect of magnetic mirroring, which impedes back-precipitation by reflecting particles as they travel sunwards, and of scattering associated with turbulence in the magnetic field.
-The precipitation fraction, $P$, the proportion of protons that successfully precipitate for injection at a fixed height, $r_i$, is studied as a function of $r_i$ and scattering mean free path, $\lambda$.
-We characterise how $P$ decreases with increasing radial distance, obtaining a dependence of $r_i^{-1.78}$ for $\lambda = 0.1$ AU, and we find that the presence of moderate scattering helps back-precipitation compared to the scatter-free case.
-We determine the total precipitation fraction for eight LDGRF events, finding that it is very small, between 0.23 and 1.99\%.
-Time-extended acceleration and large total precipitation fractions, as seen in the observations, cannot be reconciled for a moving shock source according to our simulations.
-These results challenge the CME-shock source scenario as the main mechanism for $\gamma$-ray production in LDGRFs.
+\abstract {Gamma-ray emission during long-duration gamma-ray flare (LDGRF) events is thought to be caused mainly by $>$300 MeV protons interacting with the ambient plasma at or near the photosphere.
+Prolonged periods of the gamma-ray emission have prompted the suggestion that the source of the energetic protons is acceleration at a coronal mass ejection (CME)-driven shock, followed by particle back-precipitation onto the solar atmosphere over extended times.} {We study the latter hypothesis using test particle simulations, which allow us to investigate whether scattering associated with turbulence aids particles in overcoming the effect of magnetic mirroring, which impedes back-precipitation by reflecting particles as they travel sunwards.} {The instantaneous precipitation fraction, $P$, the proportion of protons that successfully precipitate for injection at a fixed height, $r_i$, is studied as a function of scattering mean free path, $\lambda$ and $r_i$.
+Upper limits to the total precipitation fraction, $\overline{P}$, were calculated for eight LDGRF events for moderate scattering conditions ($\lambda$=0.1 au).} { We find that the presence of scattering helps back-precipitation compared to the scatter-free case, although at very low $\lambda$ values outward convection with the solar wind ultimately dominates.
+For eight LDGRF events, due to strong mirroring, $\overline{P}$ is very small, between 0.56 and 0.93\% even in the presence of scattering.} {Time-extended acceleration and large total precipitation fractions, as seen in the observations, cannot be reconciled for a moving shock source according to our simulations.
+Therefore, it is not possible to obtain both long duration $\gamma$ ray emission and efficient precipitation within this scenario.
+These results challenge the CME shock source scenario as the main mechanism for $\gamma$ ray production in LDGRFs.} \keywords{Astroparticle physics -- Sun: coronal mass ejections (CMEs) -- Sun: particle emission -- Sun: X-rays, gamma rays -- Turbulence }